Minimize Ransomware Risk with Aviatrix Platform

 Most ransomware attacks start from a phishing email or someone clicking a link on malicious websites.

-Aviatrix recommends a “layered security approach” and “defense in depth” approach to stopping ransomware from happening at its root.
+Aviatrix recommends a “layered security” and “defense in depth” approach to stopping ransomware from happening at its root.

-Aviatrix offers a combination of security services in its platform and also integrated with 3rd party security vendors in the platform.
+Aviatrix offers a combination of security services in its platform and provides tight integration with 3rd party security vendors as well.

 #1- Ingress security